arkadiusz-chylinski/gear-test-rig/README.md

 ![Measurement system layout](images/measurement_setup.png)

-The test rig is equipped with sensors used to monitor operating conditions and collect experimental data.
+The test rig is equipped with several sensors used to monitor operating conditions.

 ### Temperature measurement

-An **infrared pyrometer** is used to measure:
+An **infrared pyrometer** measures:

 * tooth surface temperature
 * ambient temperature

-The sensor is mounted on an adjustable stand to ensure repeatable positioning.
+The sensor is mounted on an adjustable stand for repeatable positioning.

 ### Acoustic monitoring

-A **measurement microphone** records relative sound level changes during operation.
+A **measurement microphone** records relative changes in sound level during operation.

-The microphone is not used for absolute sound pressure measurements but rather to detect changes in gear meshing conditions during testing.
+The microphone is used only to observe **relative changes in gear noise**, not absolute sound pressure levels.

-### Motor controller data
+### Motor controller measurements

-A **Maxon EPOS4 motor controller** provides:
+A **Maxon EPOS4 motor controller** provides measurements of:

 * motor current
 * supply voltage
 * rotational speed

-These signals are used to determine the electrical input power required to compensate mechanical losses.
+These values are used to estimate the mechanical losses in the system.

 ---